lainio/err2/README.md

 ### Latest Release

 ##### 1.0.0
+- Finally!
+We are very happy, and thanks to all.
-- Documentation updates and cleanups
+- Lots of documentation updates and cleanups for version 1
 - `Catch/Handle` take unlimited amount error handler functions
-  - allows building e.g. error handling middleware
+  - allows building e.g. error handling middlewares
 - automatic outputs aren't overwritten by given args, only with `assert.Plain`
-- Minor API fixes: `Result2.Def2()`, etc.
+- Minor API fixes to simplify it:
+  - remove exported vars, obsolete types and funcs from `assert` pkg
+  - `Result2.Def2()` sets only Val2
-- technical refactoring like variadic function calls only in API level
+- technical refactorings: variadic function calls only in API level